 More information on scoring can be found on the MTEL website.

-After you have taken your MTEL exam you will be anxious to get your results.
+No doubt, after you have taken your MTEL exam you will be anxious to get your results.

 If for some reason you have not received your score report two weeks after your score report date, you can contact Evaluation Systems.